bodywork-ml/ml-pipeline-engineering/README.md

 - Basic solution architecture.
 - How to structure the codebase (and repo).
 - Setting-up automated testing and static code analysis tools.
-- Making an initial “”Hello, Production” deployment.
+- Making an initial “Hello, Production” deployment.
 - Configuring a CI/CD pipeline.

 ## Reviewing the Business Problem